 To make all that work, you’ve got to DO the work.

-That means finding out what truly pains the people you wish to serve, finding the gaps in what everyone else is talking about, and combining your big idea with their pain points to create a business model that will attract the right people into your world (and your email list).
-There’s a recipe for how to find those challenges, fears, and frustrations from your audience HERE.
+That means getting deep insights into your ideal customers.
+Finding out what truly pains the people you wish to serve, finding the gaps in what everyone else is talking about, and combining your big idea with their pain points to create a business model that will attract the right people into your world (and your email list).
+There’s a recipe for how to find those challenges, fears, and frustrations from your audience — get the 5 Golden Questions.

 If Ellie had depended ONLY on her Instagram posts to grow her business – without her website and email marketing efforts – would she have reached her $2M milestone so quickly?
 If she had not executed on all of the marketing knowledge she gleaned from her research, what would have happened to her big idea?